steve-afrin/java-11-to-17-features/nullpointerexception-enhancement/README.md

 Now in JDK 14 and later, the default error message tells us exactly which element on the line in question contains the unexpected `null` value.

+## To use this module

+Run the `CalculatorTest` class in the `org.example` package and observe that all the tests pass the assertion of the expected enhanced error message from the generated `NullPointerException`.

+Also observe the WARN level output in the logs to see examples of the `NullPointerException` stack trace that is now generated with the enhanced error message.